insilica/TransferSRNN/README.md

 genes_pubmedcounts_prostate.csv - Table of gene names and number of PubMed articles regarding the gene.
 Articles restricted to those listed when searching for prostatic neoplasm MeSH term.

+genes_pubmedcounts_breast.csv - Table of gene names and number of PubMed articles regarding the gene.
+Articles restricted to those listed when searching for breast neoplasm MeSH term.

+generatePubMedCounts.R - R Script used to generate genes_pubmedcounts_breast.csv as an example.
+Similar to other diseases.

 To run Discrete Survival Demo.ipynb, run the following command to install dependencies in your environment: